 We may borrow funds or issue senior securities to make additional investments.
 Initially, our only leverage will consist of our obligation to repay our investment adviser's payment on our behalf of the additional 1.5% sales load payable to the underwriters.
-Consistent with our long-term investment strategy, we intend to enter into an unsecured revolving line of credit within 60 days after consummation of this offering.
-While we have no commitments or understandings with respect to such a line, we have had discussions with several financial institutions, including affiliates of our underwriters, regarding their willingness to provide such a line of credit in amounts ranging from \$25 million up to \$185 million.
+We do not expect to employ significant leverage until the proceeds of this offering are invested.
+Consistent with our long-term investment strategy, we intend to enter into a \$150 million senior unsecured revolving line of credit within 60 days after consummation of this offering.
+While we have no commitments or understandings with respect to such a line, we have had discussions with several financial institutions, including affiliates of our underwriters, regarding their willingness to provide such a line of credit.
 See "Obligations and Indebtedness."
 With certain limited exceptions, we are only allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, is at least 200% after such borrowing.
 The amount of leverage that we employ will depend on our investment adviser's and our board of directors' assessment of market and other factors at the time of any proposed borrowing.
 There is no assurance that a leveraging strategy will be successful.
 Leverage involves risks and special considerations of stockholders, including: